 Only since 1988 have a limited number of trekking parties been allowed to explore the mountain’s immediate environs.
 This isolation has undoubtedly made a significant contribution to the preservation of the region’s flora and fauna; Eastern Nepal is of great interest to botanists and many new species are still being discovered in the vast forests and remote valleys.
 Cultures have also been preserved in the tiny hill villages that are inhabited by Rai and Limbu farmers.

-This is a highly recommended camping trek, you won’t meet many other trekkers and you’ll have fun hiking across those passes.
-This trek could be done in tea-houses all the way to, but not including, the northern Kanchenjunga Base Camp.
+This is a highly recommended camping or tea-house trek, you won’t meet many other trekkers and you’ll have fun hiking across those passes.
 This trek can be done in either direction, we have published the detailed itinerary for the anti-clockwise route that treks to the southern base camp beside the Yalung Glacier before trekking to the northern base camp beside the Kanchenjunga Glacier.

 Recommended travelling times are during October and November or March to April or early May.
 Though we have scheduled a 25 day trek it could easily be done in 23 days, by reasonably fit people, with a bit of tweaking.
 This is a challenging trek.